Hi Treats for Chickens community, it's me, Dawn!

 Y = Best Egg Laying Chicken Breeds

-Lohmann Brown Chicken Eggs: Lohmann Brown chickens lay brown eggs.
+Lohmann Brown Chicken Eggs Production: Lohmann Brown chickens lay brown eggs.
 These chickens begin laying jumbo sized eggs after 4-5 months from hatching.
 You can expect around 300 eggs a year from your Lohmann brown chicken.

 Lohmann Brown Chicken Behavior: Lohmann Brown chickens are very docile and friendly.
 There is a reason Lohmann Brown chickens are the most widespread egg laying chickens on planet earth.
 Not only do they lay an incredible amount of eggs, but their friendly and even-temperament make them good to have around children and other chickens!

-Golden Comet Chicken Eggs: The Golden Comet Chicken breed starts laying eggs as early as 16 weeks.
+Golden Comet Chicken Eggs Production: The Golden Comet Chicken breed starts laying eggs as early as 16 weeks.
+The math on that is 4 months and that is early!
 You can expect between 250-300 brown colored eggs from your golden comet chicken annually.

 Golden Comet Chicken Behavior: You’ve got yourself a curious and friendly bird if you have a Golden Comet chicken in your flock.
 They don’t mind being picked up by new people and they are rarely if ever involved in any scuffles or arguments with other chickens.
-Pretty laid back and a few of us could learn a thing or two from this happy little hen.
+Pretty laid back and a few chicken parents could learn a thing or two from this happy little hen.

-Sussex chickens are a breed of chicken that’s raised for egg laying and meat (dual purpose breed).
+Sussex Chickens are a breed of chicken that’s raised for egg laying and meat [dual purpose breed] -although Treats For Chickens sees them as pets.
 The Sussex chicken is a British chicken breed and comes in eight different colors.
 The most common color of Sussex chickens is white with a black neck and black tail feathers.
-My other favorite of this breed is Fern Meadow who has a marvelous spotted feather pattern and who resides with @Tarahharlin
+My other favorite of this breed is Fern Meadow which has a marvelous spotted feather pattern and who resides with @Tarahharlin.

-Sussex Chicken Eggs: Sussex chickens lay brown, white or tinted eggs and you can expect between 180-200 eggs per year from your typical Sussex chicken.
+Sussex Chicken Eggs Production: Sussex chickens lay brown, white, or tinted eggs and you can expect between 180-200 eggs per year from your typical Sussex chicken.
 However, some strains of this dual-purpose chicken breed are better at egg laying than others, and can give you up to 250 eggs per year!
+Way to go ladies!

 Sussex Chicken Behavior: This chicken breed is a good addition to any mixed flock!
 But please keep in mind that all chickens have their own personality and you can get the occasional snooty little hen that's not the most even-tempered gal.

 Finally, a good ol’ American made gal!
-The Rhode Island Red chicken breed was developed in Massachusetts and Rhode Island from the breeding of oriental chickens like the Malay chicken with Brown Leghorn chickens from Italy!
-This chicken breed also makes for a good dual purpose bird that lays an abundance of eggs and is also good for meat.
+The Rhode Island Red Chicken breed was developed in Massachusetts and Rhode Island from the breeding of oriental chickens like the Malay chicken with Brown Leghorn chickens from Italy!
+This chicken breed also makes for a good dual purpose bird that lays an abundance of eggs.

-Rhode Island Red Chicken Eggs: Rhode Island Red chickens lay light brown, medium to large eggs.
+Rhode Island Red Chicken Eggs Production: Rhode Island Red chickens lay light brown, medium to large eggs.
 The Rhode Island Red chicken breed starts laying eggs around 4-5 months, which is super earlier than other breeds.
 You can expect 150-250 eggs a year from your Rhode Island Red chicken.

 Rhode Island Red Chicken Behavior: The Rhode Island Red chicken breed is the opposite of docile!
 These are some spirited girls!
 The hens are loud and high energy.
-The roosters of this breed of chickens can be a little more hyper and active.
+The roosters of this breed of chickens can be a little more hyper and active too.